Andrew Newton presents spooky 8-bit horror games for Halloween…

-All Hallow’s Eve is upon us and it’s the time for witches, spooks and monsters to roam freely through the shadows of our streets.
+All Hallow’s Eve is fast upon us and it’s the time for witches, spooks and monsters to roam freely through the shadows of our streets.
 What could be more terrifying than venturing out into the cold, dark streets and coming face to face with an evil witch…. well the old 8bit games thought they had the answer to all our horror desires and we’ll look at a few of these below.

 Friday the 13th – Domark